anshrathod/Basic-Python-Scripts/TelegramEchoBot/README.md

 # TelegramEchoBot
-TelegramEchoBot is a simple python script which echo the messages got from user on telegram without any Library and Framework.
+TelegramEchoBot is a simple python script which echo the messages got from the user on telegram without any Library and Framework.

 ## Installation
 Pre-requirements: